 And if you don’t need the shade but still want to stay dry, you can even install clear ones, like I did over my outdoor bar.

 The last one of my DIY waterproof pergola cover ideas is to install wood planks.

 This is pretty much like building a deck…only on top of the pergola.

 Be sure to use boards that will last outdoors, like pressure treated wood or cedar.

-Well, that’s it for my list of DIY waterproof pergola cover ideas.
+Well, that’s it for my list of DIY pergola cover ideas.
 Now I just need to decide which one I want to use for my outdoor kitchen!

 Hopefully you’ve found some inspiration to build your own pergola patio cover.

 - 20 Backyard Privacy Ideas For Screening Neighbours Out

 - Backyard Shade Ideas: 9 Shade Solutions For Decks That Will Make Your Yard Cool

 - 10 Awesome DIY Backyard Ideas To Build A Better Yard